 A Note on Anonymity and SFCC Core Values:

 The research questions for this project adhere to SFCC’s guiding principles, most importantly that this work be survivor and student driven, feminist, anti-colonial, and intersectional.
 Survivor-centered work draws directly from survivors’ words and analyses.
 We are a group led by student survivors and consent is something we value and prioritize in all of our work.
 For that reason, although some individuals may want us to publish either their names or names of other people in this report, we want to explicitly state that in this report we will not be publishing anyone’s names in order to maintain the same level of anonymity and protection for everyone who participates in this project.

 If you have any questions about the project or wish to set up an interview, you can reach us at firstname.lastname@example.org

 ***A note - all of SFCC’s projects are funded by community groups, student groups, and individuals from across the country!
-We aim to keep ourselves solely accountable to the communities we aim to work with, namely students and anti-sexual violence community groups.
-If you or your group would like to donate to help us cover the costs of this and other projects without institutional support, you can donate here!***
+We aim to keep ourselves solely accountable to the communities we aim to work with, namely students and anti-sexual violence community groups.***